andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 typed and any datatype has the same kind of representation.
 This could introduce a constraint on the representation of the primitive and constructor represented datatypes.
 One possible solution is that the custom backend should represent primitive datatypes the same way as constructors, but the tags are special ones.
 For example: IdrisInt.
+The 'believe_me' construction can get data types that are defined by the '[external]' definition.
+Which also exposes a restriction on the FFI datatypes.
+The [external] ones will be described by the CFUser FFI type description, and that description should use the same representation than any other Idris type in the backend.

 TODO: Check how Official backends represents such data.
 RefC: Boxes the primitives, which makes them easy to put on the heap.